SAP-samples/slp-supplier-validation/README.md

 3. External Correlation ID maintance
 4. Supplier List from Ariba
 5. Supplier Request Overview
+Please note this sample application does not provide any service handlers to integrate to thirdparty applications.
+Customers have to develop the integration using their preferred provider and API provided.

 Sample View of SLP Supplier Validation